pham-anh/pqa-site/content/about/index.md

 Hi, my name is Pham Quynh Anh.
 You can call me アン or Ann.
 I come from [Vietnam](https://www.google.com/maps/place/Vi%E1%BB%87t+Nam/@15.6284667,96.8659379,5z/data=!3m1!4b1!4m5!3m4!1s0x31157a4d736a1e5f:0xb03bb0c9e2fe62be!8m2!3d14.51978!4d108.1933594?hl=vi-VN) and works as a developer at [株式会社エクストランス (X-TRANS, Inc.)](https://x-trans.jp/).

 My major at the university is Japanese language and I started my first job as an Japanese interpreter.
 My favorite subjects at secondary and high school are Math and English.
-And they all have been helping me a lot in switching my career to a very adventuring path call `Web developer` recently.
+And they all have been helping me a lot in switching my career to a very adventuring path call `Web developer`.

-Although the projects I am in is Web application, I work much on the backend part.
+Although the projects I am in are Web applications, I work much on the backend part.

 ## Programming language and environment